databendlabs/databend/.github/PULL_REQUEST_TEMPLATE.md

 - Other

 ## Related Issues

 <!--
-The issue fixed or related of this patch if have
+The issue fixed or related of this patch if have.
 -->

 ## Test Plan

 <!--
 Share your test plan here.
-If you changed code, please provide us with clear instructions for verifying that your changes work.)
+If you changed code, please provide us with clear instructions for verifying that your changes work.
 -->